Real Estate · Rental Properties

 Coverages commonly considered for rental property operations

-These are common lines to evaluate, not a preset package.
-Your operations, current contracts, state requirements, and the carrier's policy forms determine the final program.
+These are common coverages to consider, not a preset package.
+The right mix depends on how your business works, your contracts, state requirements, and the policy options available.

 • Lessors Risk General Liability

-Premises liability is the constant exposure for rental property owners.
+Premises liability is the constant risk for rental property owners.
 Lessors Risk GL responds to third-party bodily injury and property damage claims arising from conditions you control: common-area falls, slip-and-fall incidents, structural conditions that cause harm.
 Coverage does not extend to tenant personal property or personal activities inside the unit.
 GL limits should reflect two things — the value of the asset and the realistic severity of a bodily injury claim in your state.

 • Commercial Property